-For the Autumn 2024 testing series, The Consortium will be guided by the 2023-24 JCQ regulations with respect to examination access arrangements.
-This is because schools, professionals and families will have been working to these regulations for the past year.
+For the Autumn 2025 testing series, the Consortium will be guided by JCQ regulations with respect to examination access arrangements.
+In all applications for access arrangements, school-based evidence of normal-way-of-working from your Headteacher should also be provided.
+This normal way of working must already be in place, at least six weeks prior to the application deadline of Friday 7 November 2025.
 Candidates who have been assessed by a professional and identified with a learning difficulty or particularly uneven learning profile may have 25% extra time, as long as they have:

-two below average standardised scores of 84 or less;
+two below average standardised scores of 84 or less; or

-or one below average standardised score of 84 or less and one low average standardised score (85-89).
+one below average standardised score of 84 or less and one low average standardised score (85-89).